learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 ```

+Did the regularization you performed prevent overfitting?

+// answer here //

-##### 2) Explain how regularization is related to the bias/variance tradeoff within Neural Networks and how it's related to the results you just achieved in the training and test accuracies of the previous model.
+##### 2) Explain how regularization is related to the bias/variance tradeoff within Neural Networks and how it's related to the results you just achieved in the training and test accuracies of the previous models.
 What does regularization change in the training process (be specific to what is being regularized and how it is regularizing)?

 // answer here //